samuelroland/PCO-Labo3-Usines/report.md

 ### Mutex
 - (TODO à effacer) QUESTION: MULTIPLE THREADS?

-The main problem of this project is to safeguard resources of a instance that might be accessed by multiple threads/functions simutaneaously.
+The main problem of this project is to safeguard resources of a instance that might be accessed by multiple threads/functions simultaneously.
 More precisely, we've focused on protecting the stocks and funds of each Seller object as these variables are modify everytime Sellers build, buy and sell items to each other.

 - (TODO à effacer)  POURQUOI MUTEX EST PROTECTED ET DECLARE DANS SELLER